G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via monoid actions

-\begin{cor} The category $\cat{$\bm{\mathcal M}$-SSet}$ admits a unique model structure such that a map $f\colon X\to Y$ is a weak equivalence or fibration if and only if the map $f^H$ is a weak homotopy equivalence or Kan fibration, respectively, for each universal $H\subset\mathcal M$.
-We call this the \emph{universal model structure} and its weak equivalences the \emph{universal weak equivalences}.
-It is simplicial, combinatorial, and proper.
+\begin{cor} The universal weak equivalences and fibrations are part of a unique model structure on $\cat{$\bm{\mathcal M}$-SSet}$, which we call the \emph{universal model structure} .
+It is simplicial, combinatorial, proper, and filtered colimits in it are homotopical.
 A possible set of generating cofibrations is given by

 and a possible set of generating acyclic cofibrations is given by